 Some people experience significantly more mental sharpness and enhanced cognitive functioning while in ketosis so they seek to sustain a nearly constant state of mild ketosis.

-A well-formulated ketogenic diet combined with coaching is a very effective therapy to reverse type 2 diabetes and pre-diabetes (see this 2018 clinical study) as well as side-step the insulin-resistance in brain cells commonly contributing to cognitive decline by fueling the brain with ketones.
+A well-formulated ketogenic diet combined with coaching is a very effective therapy to reverse type 2 diabetes and pre-diabetes (see this 2018 clinical study).
+By fueling the brain with ketones you also side-step the insulin-resistance in brain cells commonly contributing to cognitive decline.
 You can read about the anti-inflammatory and additional therapeutic benefits in Dr. Bredesen’s 2017 book.